port-labs/port-docs/docs/quickstart.md

 ### Homepage

 Let's start in our [homepage](https://app.getport.io/organization/home).
-The homepage serves as a hub that accomodates your developers' routines.
+The homepage serves as a hub that accommodates your developers' routines.
 It is a fully-customizable dashboard, where you can create widgets to visualize & track data that matters to you and your developers.

 Initially, your homepage contains two widgets:
 1. A markdown file that introduces the portal and its contents.
 Such a widget can be used to relay information to your developers or describe actions, blueprints and entities in the portal.